 Integrity has one campus located in Pasadena, California.
 Integrity offers VN and medical assisting programs, as well as an emergency medical technician ("EMT") recertification course.
 It has been approved for Registered Nurse to Bachelor of Science in Nursing and medical billing and coding.
 On December 31, 2019, we entered into a Membership Interest Purchase Agreement with the sole member of Integrity pursuant to which we purchased from the sole member of Integrity, 24.5% of her interest and obtained an exclusive option to acquire her remaining membership interest upon payment of \$100, which was exercised on September 15, 2020.
-For purposes of our financial statements, the acquisition of Integrity is deemed to have been effective as of December 31, 2019.
 Integrity is accredited by the Accrediting Bureau of Health Education Schools ("ABHES").
 Additionally, the licensed VN program at Integrity is approved by the BVNPT.
 Additionally, Integrity offers Diagnostic Medical Sonography (DMS) and the Veterinary Assistant programs.